-Bureau of Disabilities Services (BDS) prohibits the use of restraints by all service providers regardless of the setting under this waiver.
+Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) prohibits the use of restraints by all service providers regardless of the setting under this waiver.
 Reporting of prohibited usage of restraints by a provider is reported through the web-based incident reporting system.